AsmaBenHmidene/Thyroid-disease-medical-diagnosis-prediction/README.md

 Moving forward with the analysis it has been decided to only keep the observations for patients with diagnosis either negative, hyperthyroid, or hypothyroid.
 This is because they are the most prevalent observations and the focus of this project.
 The other classes were dropped from the dataset upon import and thus we are left with ~7500 unique entries in the dataset.

-The main reason for dropping the other classes is that they are not important to our focus because either they don't relate to thyroid disease (for example non-thyroidal, discordant results), or they refer to a treatment (for example undergoing replacement therapy).
+The main reason for dropping the other classes is that they are not important to our focus because either they don't relate to thyroid disease (for example discordant results), or they refer to a treatment (for example undergoing replacement therapy).
 Another big, probably more important, reason is that they create noise in our data.
 Our most important attributes are the blood test results of hormone levels.
 The other target classes referring to treatments and other conditions blurr barriers between classes.
-We believe they belong in a different analysis with a slightly different focus.

 #### Visual 6